 Wood or Gas to Electric Conversion

-Electric fireplace inserts do not need venting, so close off the cchimney flue and damper.
+Electric fireplace inserts do not need venting, so close off the chimney flue and damper.
 Remove any gas lighter or log sets and properly seal off the gas lines.
 Hire an electrician to install a recessed outlet behind the electric insert to keep the cords hidden.
 If a recessed outlet is not an option, you can use a nearby outlet.

 - Coverting fuel for fireplace inserts infographic